Know the symptoms of lung cancer

 If you are worried about lung cancer, talk to your GP.

-For more information on the signs and symptoms of lung cancer and general lung health, read our leaflet Lung Cancer: What You Should Know or see our free magazine Look After Your Lungs. or visit our dedicated lung cancer pages within our cancer Information section.
+For more information on the signs and symptoms of lung cancer and general lung health, read our leaflet Lung Cancer: What You Should Know or visit our dedicated lung cancer pages within our cancer Information section.